koverholt/adk-runtime-examples/README.md

     ```git clone https://github.com/koverholt/adk-runtime-examples.git```

-2. Navigate to the directory with the Python script:
+2. Navigate to the root directory of the repository:

     ```cd adk-runtime-examples```